Thinking about starting swimming, but haven’t taken that final plunge because you feel that you’re too old?

 This leads me to the other reason why Masters Swimming appeals to me so much.
 Along with thousands of others Masters swimmers!

-For an older swimmer (one just starting out or coming back), pounding in laps doesn’t mean much.
+For an older swimmer (one just starting out or coming back), putting in hundreds of laps doesn’t mean much.
 Not compared to what good technique can bring instead as the body ages.

-Typically, a 45-year-old probably can’t lift/train as hard as a 17-year-old.
+Typically, a 45-year-old probably can’t lift or train as hard as a 17-year-old.
 It’s simply a fact of life.

 It’s why Masters Swimming can offer the same outlet, but with those closer to your training style.
 Ones that understand when your knees and shoulders pop all the time! 🙂